Just show me the code

 .AddSource(nameof(PublishMessageController))

-Why we need this?
+Why do we need this?
 App1 queues a message into a rabbit queue and we want to record this trace.

 SetResourceBuilder(ResourceBuilder.CreateDefault().AddService("App1"))